fmeringdal/rust-rrule/README.md

 ### Validation Limits

 <a name="validation_limits"></a>
-Because the specifications does give a lot of flexibility this can be [abused very easily](#safety).
+Because the specifications does give a lot of flexibility this can be [abused very easily](#Security).
-In order to prevent most of the abuse we have imposed arbitrary limitation on the crate.
+In order to prevent most of the abuse we have imposed arbitrary limitation when on the `RRuleSet::all` method.
+The validation limits are not enforced for the `RRuleSet::all_unchecked` method or when using the `Iterator` api directly.

-These limitations are reasonable in most use cases, but we do allow other developers to opt-out if needed.

 Limitations:
 | Description | Arbitrary Limit | Crate Limit |